 - Air: There are frequent flights to Port Blair from Delhi, Kolkata, Mumbai, Chennai and Bangalore.

 - Ship: Ships sail from Vizag, Chennai and Kolkata.
 There are not for than four sailings in a month.
 The travel time is around 60 to 70 hours.

 Suggested Read: 10 best things to do on your Andaman and Nicobar Island

 19. Mandu, Madhya Pradesh

 The historic city of Mandu boasts a wealth of architectural gems.
 Cuddled amidst the Vindhya Plateau, the city once thrived under the Mughal rule.
 It is an amalgamation of heritage monuments and natural treasures that leaves an imprint on the soul.
 Mandu is quite different from other destinations in India.
 While entering the city, one has to cross several doors.
-Hence, you might get the feeling that you are being teleported to the medieval times.
 July marks the onset of monsoon and lasts until September.

 In case you are planning a trip in August, the weather is soothing and perfect for sightseeing.
 This region receives average rainfall, and the temperature varies between 30 degrees and 40 degrees Celsius.